Sharing your love of travel has never been so rewarding

 In the event of trip cancellation for any reason, including but not limited to, the health of the traveler winner, cancellation, scheduling conflicts or an event of force majeure, the trip may be rebooked, provided it is still within the one-year redemption window.
 Grand Circle or OAT’s Terms and Conditions, as applicable, associated with the trip apply.
 The prize restrictions/conditions stated herein are not all-inclusive and may be subject to additional restrictions/conditions, which may be stated in the affidavit and release and/or prize travel documents.

 *Please note: Vacation Ambassador Rewards can only be earned for referring New Travelers.
-A New Traveler is a person who has never traveled with Grand Circle, Overseas Adventure Travel, or to Cuba with Grand Circle Foundation and does not have a current departure reserved with Grand Circle or O.A.T.
+A New Traveler is a person who has never traveled with Grand Circle or Overseas Adventure Travel and does not have a current departure reserved with Grand Circle or O.A.T.
 The new traveler must provide the referring customer’s name and Customer Number when they reserve their first trip.
 To earn CASH rewards shown above for your first 7 referrals, your friends must depart in the same calendar year.
 To earn a FREE TRIP or $4500, 8 friends must have departed since 1/1/13.
 As a loyalty benefit, once you’ve taken ten OAT or Grand Circle trips, you will receive an ADDITIONAL $100 for each friend you refer.
 New Traveler Savings cannot be combined with our Group Travel Program or any other offer.

 17-time travelers Ann and Jack D. are among some of our top Vacation Ambassadors.